populationgenomics/team-docs/terminal.md

 PS1='\[\033[00;36m\]\w\[\033[00m\] \[\033[00;33m\]$(_statuses)\[\033[00m\] $ '
 ```

-For more details on bash colors, [there are helpful articles](https://www.howtogeek.com/307701/how-to-customize-and-colorize-your-bash-prompt).
+For more details on bash colors, see [this helpful article](https://www.howtogeek.com/307701/how-to-customize-and-colorize-your-bash-prompt).

 It can be also useful to use color code to show the last command return value.
 In zsh, it can be done with: